FrancescoRomeo02/Rick-Morty_iOSApp_tutorial/README.md

-#Swift Rick & Morty App (tutorial)
+# Swift Rick & Morty App (tutorial)

-First SWIFT App.
+A first SWIFT App wrote following the video tutorial at this link (_link_) to experiment SWIFT coding language.

+# What I learned
+- How start SWIFT project.
+- How simulate iOS system on macOS.
+- Superficial introduction to backend and frontend SWIFT development.